MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/vmware-host.md

 Migrating VMware host to Azure can accelerate the standard methodology outlined in the Cloud Adoption Framework, and pictured here.

-![Diagram of Cloud Adoption Framework migration model.](../../_images/migrate/methodology.png)
+![Diagram of Cloud Adoption Framework migration model.](../../_images/migrate/methodology.png) *Figure 1*

 The table of contents on the left outlines best practices across multiple Microsoft web properties.
 These best practices  can guide the execution of your VMware host migration to Azure VMware Solution.
-Bookmark this page for quick reference to the full list of best practices.
+Bookmark this page to quickly reference the full list of best practices.